 Carlisle June 2015 and Skipton August 2015

-Wow, what an amazing transformation took place, cattle pens at the Auction Mart at Carlisle (June) and Skipton (August) were turned into wonderful mini galleries.
+Wow, what an amazing transformation took place, cattle pens at the Auction Mart at Carlisle (June) and Skipton (August) were turned into wonderful mini-galleries.
 There was a great selection of beautiful art, ceramics, glass, wood, wirework, textiles and jewellery on show.
-An opportunity for visitors to meet the artists and designer-makers in their pens, chat to them about their work and purchase pieces.
+An opportunity for visitors to meet the artists and designer-makers in their pens, chat with them about their work, and purchase pieces.

-As a first time ‘penner’, sorting out how to display your work in a pen is a bit of a learning curve… normally I only have a 6ft table to display my work at events and I’m not used to having a blank canvas, an empty pen to magically transform.
+As a first time ‘penner’, sorting out how to display your work in a pen is a bit of a learning curve… normally I only have a 6ft table to display my work at events and I’m not used to having a blank canvas, quite a large empty pen to magically transform.
 So many things to take into consideration; how to cover the sides of the pen, how many tables to use, how to get some height into your display, the lighting, where to sit, plus how to fit it all in your car and carry it all to the pen.

 It was a brilliant experience to take part in the Art in the Pen events, I enjoyed meeting people that liked my designs and work, catching up with visiting friends and making new friends.
 I’m there at the new Craft in Pen event in November and fingers crossed will be back again at the Art in the Pen events next year.

-Hopefully, even more people will come along and help support these events, take the opportunity to meet the makers and artists, help to publicise them and buy some local handmade arts and crafts.
-Samantha x
+Hopefully, even more, people will come along and help support these events, take the opportunity to meet the makers and artists, help to publicise them, and buy some local handmade arts and crafts.